 If you aren’t a fan of walking and feel like Winston Churchill who said: “Why stand when you can sit?” you can always rent or buy a golf cart to let you concentrate on the game rather than catching your breath or hiring a caddy to carry your bag.

-Even with the best golf cart more than a few clubs have been bent by a frustrated golfer.
+Even with the best cart more than a few clubs have been bent by a frustrated golfer.
 It doesn’t have to be that way though.

-Learning a few basic golf skills and tips can turn you into more than just a PGA fan on Sundays when you’re in your Lay-Z-boy napping
+Learning a few basic skills and tips can turn you into more than just a PGA fan on Sundays when you’re in your Lay-Z-boy napping

 Choose the Right Equipment